 So we went through all this trouble of building up a notion of type.

-So now, we have types that correspond to specifically what exact
+So now, we have types that correspond to specifically what exact properties are on an object.

 We can use taht notion of type to make property access quick using something called inline caching.